Pagination: A Detailed Overview of What It Is and How to Implement It Properly

 • Block indexing with the robots meta tag.

-You should add the meta tag name=”robots” content=”noindex, follow” into the <head> section of all the paginated website pages, except the first one.
-This combination of directives will prevent pages from being indexed and still allow crawlers to follow the links these pages have.
+You should add the meta tag name=”robots” content=”noindex, follow” to the <head> section of every paginated page except the first one.
+This combination of directives prevents lists of pages from being indexed while allowing crawlers to follow the links held by these pages.

 2. Optimize the first paginated page.